Master of Science (MSc) in Public Health

 - Pharmaceutical policies in health systems (5 ECTS credits)

-- Write your paper based on Demographic and Health Survey (DHS) data on sexual, reproductive and child health (5 ECTS credits)
+- Demographic Health Survey (5 ECTS credits)

-- Short Course in Clinical Research and Evidence-Based Medicine (9 ECTS credits)
+- Short course in clinical research and evidence-based medicine (9 ECTS credits)

 - Clinical Decision-Making for Drug-Resistant Tuberculosis (5 ECTS credits)